colegleason/BeaconProximity/README.md

 you are interested.

 ## Problems and Suggestions
 If you encounter a bug or have a general question on how to expand this, please open an issue, and I will respond as soon as possible.
-Pull request are welcome!
+Pull requests are welcome!